ebrooksj/library-sample/README.md

 Installation requires npm.
 This application was build and tested in nodejs v20.9.0.
 If you are using nvm, an `.nvmrc` file is provided for convenience, though this notably does not work on windows.
-If you are on windows, you can use the npm script provided `npm run use` to set the node version for nvm.
+If you are on windows, you can use the command `nvm use (cat .nvmrc)` to set the node version for nvm.

 ```bash
 #(optional)